No: 45 / Family: Libellulidae / Genus: Brachydiplax

 How to ID this species ...

 Identifying this genus and other similar genus is extremely difficult.
 Thanks to Noppadon Makbun and Oleg Kosterin's invaluable information, it is possible to do so in the field.
-The male has 8-9 antenodal corssveins, whereas other species have less.
+The male has 8-9 antenodal crossveins, whereas other species have less.

-The female
+The Female

 Like the male, the female is difficult to differentiate from other females in the genus.
 Fortunately, they are often spotted close to where the males are situated.
+It is generally orangey coloured dorsally along the abdomen with black stripes.

 Very old female ...